CraftAcademy/workshop/walkthroughs/step7.md

 All tables needs an `id` - that is called a `primary key` and is used to identify the record when we are trying to retrieve it.

 So we need to add `title` and `description` to the course class.
-Let’s do it by adding those properties like this:
+Let's do it by adding those properties like this:

 ```ruby
 # lib/course.rb